Wizards & Warriors III: Kuros: Visions of Power: Reception

 Wizards & Warriors III received preview coverage in the November 1991 issue of Nintendo Power.
 There, the magazine praised the graphics as being "eye-grabbers", saying that "Rare has a knack for bold, colorful graphics".
 They also lauded the game's expansiveness and challenge.
 However, a couple months later, they announced that the game's release was delayed.
-The game would eventually receive a rating in its "George & Rob's Now Playing" review section in its April 1992 issue, but it did not receive a review.

 Wizards & Warriors III: Kuros: Visions of Power sold 300,000 copies in North America and 30,000 copies in Europe, according to company figures.
 It was also one of the featured reviews in the February 1992 issue of GamePro magazine.
 There, reviewer "Slasher Quan" compared the controls to the previous Wizards & Warriors titles, saying that Kuros "is hard-to-control in certain instances, but it's still razor sharp".
 His criticisms of the game included frustrating item-tracking due to the game's nonlinear structure, lack of fighting, and the lack of continues or passwords; he added that, with regard to the lack of continues or passwords, that "this is particularly a shame because Acclaim reports this baby's about twice as long as Ironsword".
 Overall, he said that Wizards & Warriors III was "slightly blurry compared to its predecessors".